Xusamolas/lots-raid-information/spirit-vale/vale-guardian/strategy.md

 Since we want to help everyone getting their Vale Guardian kill, we have listed our strategy here for easy reading.
 The strategy is explained chronologically.

+You can watch and follow our first kill along with this strategy.
+It might be slightly different, but with this video you can see the Vale Guardian visually besides only reading text.
+{% include templates/youtube-embed.html id="8DxXOF4ORbM" %}

 ## Before starting
 We will group up at the **red pillar**, except for the tank.
 The tank will fetch the Vale Guardian *without* attacking him (just luring).